 Kokanee also inhabit Lake Washington, although they are not stocked in the lake proper.
 Although sometimes called silver trout, kokanee are actually salmon — sockeye salmon, to be exact — that never migrate to the ocean.

-The best fishing for kokanee comes in late spring, when they feast on plankton blooms.
+The best fishing for kokanee salmon comes in late spring, when they feast on plankton blooms and before they move into deep water during the summer.

 Fall can also be a fine time for fish for kokanee, although the larger specimens will begin to prepare for spawning and won’t taste as good as they near that last life state.